agilebluefox/o-results/README.md

 ## Run the Code

 To begin, use `npm install` to download the packages and dependencies required by the server.
 Next, edit the 'mongod' script in  package.json to point to the location of the MongoDb database on your machine.
+To populate the database required for the app, run `npm tests` to ensure the data is ready and all the associated tests are passing.
 Finally, run `npm start` to activate the server instance.